WizardOfWhimsical/Stephen-R-Lewis-Luna/README.md

 (Optional) Hide the #messages section, including the Messages header, when the list is empty (Optional) Create an "edit" button for each message entry that allows the user to input a new/modified message

+[] spacing on experience page for cards looks a little off, set media query